learnlatex/learnlatex.github.io/en/more-08.md

 \end{document}
 ```

-`longtable` is notable in that it that it preserves the column widths
+`longtable` is notable in that it preserves the column widths
-over all the pages of the table, however in order to achieve this it
+over all pages of the table; however in order to achieve this it
 may take several runs of LaTeX so that wide entries encountered later
 in the table can affect the column widths in earlier pages.

 ## Table notes

 It is quite common to need footnote-like marks in a table refering to
 notes under the table.
 The `threeparttable` package simplifies the
 markup for such tables, arranging that the notes are set in a
-blockh the same width as the table.
+block the same width as the table.
 Refer to the
 [package documentation](https://texdoc.net/pkg/threeparttable)
 for full details, but we show a simple example here.
 ```latex